Dooka-Packages/Dooka-Portfolio/README.md

 A Collection of Dooka's Open Source MCBE Packs and Addons.
 Delow are instruction on how to download and install Dooka-Packages.
 ```
-## How to Install Latest Dooka-Packages/Addons.
+## How to Install Latest Portfolio Content
 ```info
 The "Releases" tab on this page contains all the latest updates and releases for Dooka-Packages.
 Simply navigate to the tab on the right or bottom of the page shown below and download the .mcpack files.